pivotal/docs-tap/learning-center/local-install-guides/deploying-to-kind.hbs.md

 kubectl get pods -n projectcontour -o wide
 ```

-For information on installing the Contour that comes with TAP, see [here](../../cert-mgr-contour-fcd/install-cert-mgr.hbs.md#a-idinstall-contourainstall-contour).
+For information on installing Contour, which comes with Tanzu Application Platform, see [Install cert-manager, Contour](../../cert-mgr-contour-fcd/install-cert-mgr.hbs.md#a-idinstall-contourainstall-contour).

 ## <a id="install-carvel-tools"></a> Install carvel tools